 Keep your focus on ratios.
 For instance, if you have a large product image, pair it with smaller icons or text blocks for a sense of hierarchy.
 Adjust spacing around elements so nothing feels cramped.

-Visual hierarchy is about organizing your design so viewers easily see what’s most important first.
-Fonts, colors, sizes, and placements all come together to create a roadmap for the eye.
-Research from the Interaction Design Foundation emphasizes that visual hierarchy improves comprehension and trust (Interaction Design Foundation).
+Visual hierarchy is about organizing your design so viewers see what matters first, second, and third.
+This is just as important in posters as it is in user experience basics, where labels, buttons, and navigation need a clear order.
+Fonts, colors, sizes, and placements all work together to create a roadmap for the eye.
+Research from the Interaction Design Foundation connects visual hierarchy with better comprehension and trust (Interaction Design Foundation).

 Try a bold, large headline at the top.
 Follow it with a medium-sized subheading, then use smaller text for body copy.
 You can also use color belts or boxes to highlight key info, like a button or main CTA.